|Week 19 Geauga County, Ohio||Oct. 9, 2012|

 Amish auction fundraiser for children's health clinic in Geauga

 The DDC Clinic is an important personal cause for Neil Miller and his family.
-We thought we'd help spread the word.
+We wanted to help spread the word.

 Amish Auction Benefit for the DDC Clinic - Center for Special Needs Children